invisibleacropolis-ops/WordImperfect/docs/data-model.md

 - `TextStyler.apply()` consumes a snapshot of `FormattingState` to configure Tk tags.
 Any additional formatting attribute should be captured in `FormattingState`, mutated through the controller, and translated inside `TextStyler` to keep presentation logic in a single location.
+- **`ParagraphStyleSnapshot`** exposes paragraph-level formatting (alignment, indent, list type) for persistence.
+Controllers request a snapshot from `FormattingController.paragraph_style()` when paragraph metadata needs to be stored alongside document content.

+## Paragraph styling metadata

+- `DocumentMetadata` now contains a `paragraph_styles: dict[int, ParagraphStyleSnapshot]` map keyed by paragraph index.
+This enables the application to remember block-level formatting choices independently of inline styling.
+- `DocumentController.record_paragraph_style()` stores or updates entries in this map.
+Consumers fetch copies using `DocumentController.paragraph_style()` or `export_paragraph_styles()` when preparing to serialise documents.
+- Persistence is intentionally shallow today: metadata lives in memory only.
+The next milestone for this backlog item is teaching
+  `FileService` to emit and read paragraph style payloads (e.g., embedding RTF paragraph control words or DOCX paragraph properties).

 ## Editing Summaries